 Extension Description miairr Present if the annotated property is a MiAIRR data standard element.
 Always has a requirement level assigned to it. nullable Assumes miairr.
-False if the annotated property must not be NULL by the MiAIRR standard, otherwise True or null.
-This extension is not valid for OpenAPI V3 as the nullable builtin property should be used. set Assumes miairr.
+False if the annotated property must not be NULL by the MiAIRR standard, oth- erwise True or null.
+This extension is not valid for OpenAPI V3 as the nullable builtin prop should be used. set Assumes miairr.
 The MiAIRR set for the annotated property. subset Assumes miairr.
 The MiAIRR subset for the annotated property. name Assumes miairr.
 The MiAIRR field name. format Describes the format for the annotated property.
-Value is either free text, controlled vocabulary or ontology. ontology If format=ontology then this provides additional information about the ontology including draft status, name, URL and top node term. identifier True if the field is an identifier required to link metadata and/or individual sequence records across objects in the complete AIRR Data Model and ADC API. adc-query-sı True if an ADC API implementation must support queries on the field.
-If false, query support for the field in ADC API implementations is optional. adc-api-opt: True if the field is specific to the ADC API and is not part of the AIRR specification proper.
-These are typically "convenience" fields that make finding data easy or efficient (can be optimized by a repository). deprecated True if the field has been deprecated from the schema. deprecated- Information regarding the deprecation of the field. deprecated-1 The deprecated field is replaced by this list of fields.
+Value is either free text, controlled vocabulary or ontology. ontology If format=ontology then this provides additional information about the ontology including draft status, name, URL and top node term. identifier True if the field is an identifier required to link metadata and/or individual sequence records across objects in the complete AIRR Data Model and ADC API. adc-query-su uppose tif an ADC API implementation must support queries on the field.
+If false, query support for the field in ADC API implementations is optional. deprecated True if the field has been deprecated from the schema. deprecated-defactoring the deprecation of the field. deprecated- replaced epireby ted field is replaced by this list of fields.